 * However, you may be wondering how an advertisement in a newsletter is dealt with under the IRS regulations in terms of whether it is tax exempt or constitutes a substantial return benefit.

 The IRS regulations allow the parties to allocate the payment into different portions which are then analyzed for tax purposes.
 For example, a sponsor’s banner with logo (assuming it contains no inducement-to-buy statements) will almost certainly be deemed mere acknowledgement of the sponsor.
-But advertisements in the not-for-profit’s newsletter are, by definition, more than mere recognition and would constitute inducement to buy or use the sponsor’s products or services.
+But advertisements in the community organization’s newsletter are, by definition, more than mere recognition and would constitute inducement to buy or use the sponsor’s products or services.
 (But, note that any acknowledgment or recognition that appears in a periodical is almost always deemed a substantial and taxable benefit even if it does not contain inducement to buy language).